EventFlow: Forecasting Temporal Point Processes with Flow Matching

 \section{Introduction}

-Many stochastic processes, ranging from the occurrence of earthquakes \citep{ogata1998space} to consumer behavior \citep{xu2014path}, are best understood as a sequence of discrete events which occur at random times.
+\looseness=-1 Many stochastic processes, ranging from the occurrence of earthquakes \citep{ogata1998space} to consumer behavior \citep{xu2014path}, are best understood as a sequence of discrete events that occur at random times.
 Any observed event sequence, consisting of one or more event times, may be viewed as a draw from a temporal point process (TPP) \citep{daley2003introduction} which characterizes the distribution over such sequences.
 Given a collection of observed event sequences, faithfully modeling the underlying TPP is critical in both understanding and forecasting the phenomenon of interest.

-While multiple different parametric TPP models have been proposed \citep{hawkes1971spectra, isham1979self}, their limited flexibility limits their application when modeling complex real-world sequences.
+\looseness=-1 While multiple different parametric TPP models have been proposed \citep{hawkes1971spectra, isham1979self}, their limited flexibility limits their application when modeling complex real-world sequences.
 This has motivated the use of neural networks \citep{du2016recurrent, mei2017neural} in modeling TPPs.
-To date, most neural network based TPP models are autoregressive in nature \citep{shchurintensity, zhang2020self}, where a model is trained to predict the next event time given an observed history of events.
-However, in many tasks, we are interested not only in the next event, but in the entire sequence of events which is to follow.
-Despite their popularity, their performance in many-step forecasting tasks can be unsatisfactory due to compounding errors arising from the autoregressive sampling procedure \citep{xue2022hypro, ludke2023add}.
+To date, most neural TPP models are autoregressive in nature \citep{shchurintensity, zhang2020self, shchur2021tppreview}, where a model is trained to predict only a single subsequent event time given an observed history of events.
+However, in many tasks, we are interested not only in the next event, but in the \textit{entire sequence of events }which is to follow.
+While autoregressive neural TPP models can be applied in this setting, their performance in many-step forecasting tasks can be unsatisfactory due to compounding errors arising from the autoregressive sampling procedure \citep{xue2022hypro, ludke2023add}.

 Moreover, existing models are typically trained via a maximum likelihood procedure (see Section \ref{sec:background}) which involves computing the CDF implied by the learned model.
-When using a neural model, computing this CDF necessitates techniques such as Monte Carlo estimation to properly compute the loss \citep{mei2017neural}.
+When using a neural model, computing this CDF often requires techniques such as Monte Carlo estimation to compute the loss \citep{mei2017neural}.
 In addition, sampling from intensity-based models \citep{du2016recurrent, mei2017neural, mei2022transformer} is nontrivial, requiring an expensive and difficult to implement approach based on the thinning algorithm \citep{lewis1979simulation, ogata1981lewis, xue2023easytpp}.